roadsidemultimedia/Docs/developer/dms-theming.md

 At a high-level, creating a DMS theme is as simple as simply building an awesome website (using a child theme) and adding a configuration file.

 Although it is simple, lets go through the specifics.
-The basic diagram of DMS theme is below.
+The basic diagram of a DMS theme is below.

 <img src="http://docs.pagelines.com/img/theming-overview-graphic.jpg" />